What is the difference between active and restorative yoga?

 • Blocks – help bring the floor closer to you

-How do you know which yoga style is right for your current needs?
+How do you choose between active and restorative yoga for your needs?

-Choose active yoga if you:
+Choose active yoga styles when you:

 • Feel energetic and want to build strength